open-ephys/miniscope-docs/source/overview/miniscopes.rst

     *   -   Price as sold by Open Ephys
         -   €540 (wireless conversion kit)
         -   €1,985 (fully assembled + 1x cable + 2x baseplates)

-To learn more about the difference between UCLA Miniscope v3 and UCLA Miniscope v4, refer to the relevant parts of the 2021 Miniscope Workshop video `Imaging principles & Miniscope design <https://www.youtube.com/watch?v=bHA08xrshHo&t=1081s>`__.